enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	This is done through convolution, by assuming a **linear time-invariant model.** This convolution operation is conceptually the same as the one that was used in the smoothing preprocessing step; that was a convolution in space with a Gaussian kernel, whilst here it is a convolution in time with the canonical HRF.
 The output of this mathematical operation is displayed in Fig
 	![[Pasted image 20220705085447.png]]
 What is autocorrelation? #unclear
-	In our case, its when the variance of a voxel, correlates with the variance of this voxel, but In our case, autocorrelation is not important because we consideror the error values (that are not explained by the design matrix) are not correlated.
-But in general, they represent
+	In our case, its when the variance of a voxel, correlates with the variance of this voxel, but over time.
+This means, after 1s, the prob that the intensity of the e-errort and e-error-t-1 are similar is pretty high, meaning they autocorrelates.
+In our case, autocorrelation is not important because we consideror that the error values (that are not explained by the design matrix) are not correlated.
 How does the epsilon error term relate to autocorrelation?
 	the error is normaly distributed (gaussian)
-	Why is serial auto-correlation a problem for modeling the BOLD signal HDR-response: #unclear The error we get fron the model, epsilon, isn't random.
-It's autocorrelated with the time delay, eith the previous time steps signla.
+	Why is serial auto-correlation a problem for modeling the BOLD signal HDR-response: #unclear

 ### Talk 7: Part 2 Statistical Analysis